Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Introduction

-Let us explain our description of \eqref{eq:factorization of embedding} in more details.
 The crystal ${\bf T}_\la$ is given by a set of sequences of Young tableaux of two-columned skew shapes satisfying certain conditions of admissibility.
 It is based on the fact that a non-spinor fundamental weight module can be embedded in a two-fold tensor power of the spin representation of a $q$-deformed Clifford algebra \cite{Ha}.
 Hence the isomorphism $\Psi_\la$ maps each column of a non-spinor weight in KN tableaux to a two-columned skew Young tableaux (Theorems \ref{thm:KN_C_to_psst} and \ref{thm:KN_B_to_psst}), where each single column on the side of ${\bf T}_\la$ corresponds to a monomial in a spin representation.
-We may call ${\bf T}_\la$ a {\em spinor model} of $B(\la)$ for this reason.
-It also plays as an important combinatorial model in the problems of extending various stable branching formulas for classical groups \cite{K15-1} and proving the existence of a crystal base for quantum orthosymplectic superalgebras \cite{K15,K16}.
+We may call ${\bf T}_\la$ a {\em spinor model} of $B(\la)$ for this reason (see \cite{K15-1,K15,K16} for other applications).

 The crystal ${\bf V}_\la$ is given by a set of pairs of Young tableaux, which was introduced in the study of irreducible characters of classical type as a truncation of Cauchy or Littlewood identity (multiplied by a Schur polynomial) and their stable branching formulas.
-It is the crystal of a parabolic Verma module in the sense that ${\bf V}_\la$ is a limit of the crystals of finite-dimensional modules over $U_q(\g)$ whose highest weight with respect to the Levi subalgebra $\mf l$ is $\la$.
-Thanks to a combinatorial description of $B(\infty)$ in terms of quiver representations \cite{Re} and a crystal theoretic interpretation of RSK algorithm \cite{K09}, the embedding $\Phi_\la$ maps a pair of Young tableaux to a pair of upper triangular matrix which are the $\bi$-Lusztig data corresponding to the Levi subalgebra $\mf l$ and the associated nilradical of $\g$, respectively (Theorem \ref{eq:Phi isomorphism}).
+It is the crystal of a parabolic Verma module in the sense that ${\bf V}_\la$ is a limit of the crystals of finite-dimensional $U_q(\g)$-modules, whose highest weight with respect to the Levi subalgebra $\mf l$ is $\la$.
+Using a combinatorial description of $B(\infty)$ in terms of quiver representations \cite{Re} and a crystal theoretic interpretation of RSK algorithm \cite{K09}, the embedding $\Phi_\la$ maps a pair of Young tableaux to a pair of upper triangular matrix which are the $\bi$-Lusztig data corresponding to the Levi subalgebra $\mf l$ and the associated nilradical of $\g$, respectively (Theorem \ref{eq:Phi isomorphism}).